gmcedarblade/awesomecco_progfund_example/README.md

 # Git practice project

-This is a practice site for me to learn Git.
+This is a practice site for me to learn Git in Progfund.

 ## Author